College Factual by our College Data Analytics Team

 UWM is a very large public university located in the large city of Milwaukee.
 This university ranks 19th out of 46 schools for overall quality in the state of Wisconsin.

-There were roughly 66 natural resources & conservation students who graduated with this degree at UWM in the most recent data year.
-Those natural resources & conservation students who get their degree from University of Wisconsin - Milwaukee make $3,972 more than the average natural resources & conservation graduate.
+There were about 83 natural resources & conservation students who graduated with this degree at UWM in the most recent data year.
+Natural Resources & Conservation degree recipients from University of Wisconsin - Milwaukee receive an earnings boost of around $7,253 above the average earnings of natural resources & conservation graduates.

 More information about a degree in natural resources & conservation from University of Wisconsin - Milwaukee